Recommendations

 Mason Jars

 Walmart usually has the best price on these and lately I’ve had to order from Walmart.com as they’re hard to find in stores.
 They are wonderful for storing bulk goods, with or without the food saver attachment.
 I use 1/2 gallon jars for extra flour, beans, etc. Quart jars are great for smaller spaces.
-Tip: don’t over-pay for these- wait until you find prices around $11-$13 per dozen for quart or per 6 half-gallon jars.
-Sales are more frequent in the winter.
-Check local hardware stores as well.
+Check for sales in winter time, especially at local hardware stores.

 I really prefer glass as it won’t leach chemicals into the food, but any clear container will help you recognize leftovers and actually eat them.
 Write the dates on removable labels like these.